Penguin Books Ltd.

 "But such a theory would not explain what the Egyptians found sacred about a frog or a baboon." ?

-The book is next on to mummification with a well written overview on the evolution of techniques including Herodotus' words on the subject.
+The book is next on to mummification with a well-written overview of the evolution of techniques including Herodotus' words on the subject.
 The goal was to reproduce the natural actions of burial in the Egyptian desert which over time led to more and more sophisticated burials including the theology of burial itself.

 Interesting enough the authors relates Mr. Mathey's french account of the unwrapping of the mummy of unknown man "E" in June 1886 which he was present for: